 It is not recommended to use this feature as a means of monitoring the dry signal you're recording, as there is an inherent latency between the input and the output signal.
 Using a low latency will increase the risk of glitches in the recordings.
 All these problems can be avoided using direct monitoring.

-Note: this option does not work with the Windows XP audio driver type.
+Note: this option does not work with the Early Windows audio driver type.